ankaAR/bestiario5e/_creatures/derro-savant-b.md

 ***Magic Resistance.*** The derro savant has advantage on saving throws against spells and other magical effects.

-***Spellcasting.*** The derro savant is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** The derro savant is a 5th-level spellcaster.
 Its spellcasting ability is Charisma.
 The derro knows the following sorcerer spells:
-* Cantrips (at will): acid splash, mage hand, message, prestidigitation, ray of frost
+* Trucos (a voluntad): acid splash, mage hand, message, prestidigitation, ray of frost
 * 1st level (4 slots): burning hands, chromatic orb, sleep
 * 2nd level (3 slots): invisibility, spider climb
 * 3rd level (2 slots): lightning bolt